 "The slaughterhouse was by far one of the most shocking facilities our team had ever visited.
 When we discovered the two elevated, cement water tanks, it was immediately clear to us that this slaughterhouse was designed for mass killing.
 Over the past 25 years, more than one million dogs have been drowned at the facility.
 The practice of drowning dogs causes immense pain and suffering and fails to conform to any international standards of humane euthanasia.
 The 16 dogs we found on-site were the last survivors of this horrific, antiquated practice, that has no place in modern society,”

--Dr. Katherine Polak, veterinarian and Head of FOUR PAWS Stray Animal Care in Southeast Asia.
+-Dr. Katherine Polak, veterinarian and former Head of FOUR PAWS Stray Animal Care in Southeast Asia.

 The former owner of the slaughterhouse has contractually assured FOUR PAWS and the local government that he will never again be involved in the dog meat trade.
 FOUR PAWS is facilitating his livelihood conversion from slaughterhouse to a general goods shop and construction business.